developwithpassion/arrayfu/README.md

 #ArrayFu

-A simple dsl for declaritive arrays.
+A simple dsl for declaritive array.
 Hopefully the examples below show how it can be used!

 ##Examples